harley1011/MuseumGuide/README.md

 Getting Started
 ===============
- Required service:
+Location:
 `www > js > services > iBeaconSrvs.js`

-1. Create a new region and add your iBeacons
+###1.
+Create a new region and add your iBeacons

 ```javascript
 function _registerBeaconRegions() {